Love Island's famous narrator Iain Stirling is hitting the road with a new stand up tour - here's how to get tickets.

 "It films in July, just before the Edinburgh Fringe Festival.
 But I've never looked back."

-And appearing on Channel 4's Sunday Brunch last month, Iain spoke about working behind the scenes on the show.
+And appearing on Channel 4's Sunday Brunch, Iain spoke about working behind the scenes on the show.

 He told how he had previously been banned from being 'too mean' to the contestants.

 Iain explained of his often sarcastic remarks about the Islanders: "Some of them they let us do - and some they say: 'You obviously can't say that.'"

 And he added: "We get some Scottish phrases in.

 "London TV execs are like: 'Oh, what a quaint phrase.'
 I'm like: 'That doesn't mean that.'"

 Love Island's current fifth series continues nightly on ITV2 at 9PM.